aantron/ocaml.org/data/planet/psellos/ocaml-401-for-ios-8.md

 <p>I have run the generated executables under iOS 8.1, and they work for
 me.</p>

-<p>I&rsquo;m continuing to work with passion, in the evenings, in my
+<p>I’m continuing to work with passion, in the evenings, in my
 metaphorically lonely atelier in the subbasement, on several OCaml-on-iOS projects.
 In fact one is potentially quite exciting.
 Thanks for all the support from correspondents as I work through them as fast as I can.</p>

 <p>I hope this script will be useful for folks who want to try OCaml on iOS
-while I&rsquo;m updating the release to the latest versions of everything and keeping all the irons in the fire.</p>
+while I’m updating the release to the latest versions of everything and keeping all the irons in the fire.</p>

 <p>If you have any trouble (or success) with the script, or have any other